langx/rss-to-medium-autopublish/README.md

-# rss-to-medium-autopublish

-**Description**:
+# RSS to Medium Auto-Publish Tool

+## Overview

 A Node.js application that listens for new posts on an RSS feed and automatically publishes them to Medium.
 This tool ensures your content is synchronized across platforms effortlessly.

-**Features**:
+## Key Features

-- Automatically publish new RSS feed items to Medium.
+- Auto-publishing of new RSS feed items to Medium.
-- Schedule periodic checks for new content.
+- Scheduling of periodic checks for new content.
-- Supports canonical URLs for SEO.
+- Support for canonical URLs for SEO.

-**Installation**:
+## Installation Guide

-1. Clone the repository:
+### Step 1: Clone the Repository

 ```bash
 git clone https://github.com/langx/rss-to-medium-autopublish.git
 cd rss-to-medium-autopublish
 ```

-2. Install dependencies:
+### Step 2: Install Dependencies

 ```bash
 npm install
 ```

+Step 3: Setup Environment Variables

-3. Create a `.env` file with your Medium API credentials and RSS feed URL.
+Create a `.env` file with your Medium API credentials and RSS feed URL.
 You can do this by copying the provided `.env.sample` file:

 ```bash
 cp .env.sample .env